-Wondering how to get rid of varicose veins?
+Wondering how to get rid of varicose and spider veins?
 There are many vein treatment options available.

 What happens first?
 Most patients begin with conservative treatment.
 This form of treatment targets lifestyle factors that contribute to vein disease, including diet and exercise.
 Patients are also encouraged to wear compression stockings.
 Conservative treatment focuses on reducing symptoms, including pain and swelling, but is not an effective way to treat the underlying issue.